ONTARIO SEPARATION AGREEMENTS

 *In some jurisdictions (not Ontario), independent legal advice is required to make a domestic contract legally binding.
 In 2009 and again in 2021, two Superior Court of Justice cases* upheld the validity of the agreement.
 This is of course no guarantee that a court would not invalidate an ezDivorce drafted separation agreement in the future. (*Covriga v.
 Covriga (2009) and Gabucayan v.
 Gabucayan (2021)

 ezDivorce can draft a basic* personalized separation agreement for you for $500 (includes a $165 credit towards the purchase of a divorce package – effectively making the agreement $335).
 Credit expires if not used within one year.
-This fee is for the drafting of the agreement only.
-Any adult can act as the witness for signing.
+Any adult can act as the witness for signing. ezDivorce does not provide witnesses.

 *We only draft basic separation agreements which cover spousal support, child custody/access/support, simple division of property, and the immediate sale/transfer of a matrimonial home (or waivers to any of these issues).
 We do not draft agreements where there will be a division of pensions, where businesses are involved, or where the division of assets is overly complicated.
 We reserve the right to decline to draft your agreement if we determine that your requirements exceed the narrow scope of our ultra-low cost service.
 If you submit the agreement intake form and we decline to draft your agreement, you will not be charged a fee.